Your Ecwid store is optimized for Google by default. See a detailed description of what we do to make SEO a priority in Ecwid.

 In this article:

 A sitemap is an XML file that contains a list of the site pages.
 A multi-level menu (Home → Category → Subcategory1 → Subcategory2 → Product) takes Google a longer time to index these products because they are deep in the site structure.
 A sitemap will help search robots crawl and index your products faster.
+See our instruction on how to submit a sitemap.

 New pages – and new products – are indexed faster with sitemap since search engines check sitemaps every day.
 New pages appear on the sitemap in about a day.

 Search engines do not always index dynamic websites well.
-To ensure they index Ecwid stores, we use a special technology.
+To ensure they index Ecwid stores, we use special technology.
 Ecwid creates a static HTML-copy for every product and category page in your store and gives this copy to a search engine.
 This way, all product and category data shows.

 Clean links are better received and more quickly indexed by search engines.